ralfonso-directnic/vultrunbound/README.md

 ## Configuration

-A config file name config.json must be placed in any of current dir, root/.vultrunbound or /etc/vultrunbound/ At minimum the file should have the vultr_token, other settings may be set from cmd arguments or put in the configuration, see the config.json.example
+A config file name config.json must be placed in any of current dir, root/.vultrunbound or /etc/vultrunbound/ At minimum the file should have the vultr_key, other settings may be set from cmd arguments or put in the configuration, see the config.json.example

 ## Usage